janoPig/sr_core/Algorithm.md

 - $const\\_size$ Maximum alloved constants in symbolic model.
 - $predefined\\_const\\_prob$ Probability of selecting one of the predefined constants during equations search.
 - $predefined\\_const\\_set$ Predefined constants used during equations search.
 - $problem$ Set of mathematical functions used in searched equations.
 Each mathematical function can have a defined weight with which it will be selected in the mutation process.
 By default, common mathematical operations such as multiplication and addition have a higher weight than goniometric functions or $pow$ and $\exp$.
-This is an easy way to eliminate $\sin\left(\sin\left(\exp(x)\right)\right)$-type equations, which may have high precision and low complexity, but are usually inappropriate and difficult to interpret.
+This is a natural way to eliminate $\sin\left(\sin\left(\exp(x)\right)\right)$-type equations, which may have high precision and low complexity, but are usually inappropriate and difficult to interpret.
 - $feature\\_probs$ The probability that a mutation process will select a feature.
 This parameter allows using feature importances provided by a black-box regressor as an input parameter for symbolic regression to speed up the search by selecting mainly the important features.
 - $metric$ Metric used to verify goodness of solutions in the search process.
 Choose from MSE, MAE, MSLE, LogLoss.
 - $transformation$ Final transformation for computed value.
 Choose from logistic function for a classification tasks, no transformation for a regression problems, and ordinal(rounding) for a ordinal regression.